williamwanjia/JiaWanCV/index.md

 ## VII.
 Representative Papers
 1. Wan, J., Liu H. and Wang F., "Imperative modeling elements for multi-rotor unmanned aerial vehicles'', *Journal of Beijing University of Aeronautics and Astronautics*, 2017, 43(6).
 (In Chinese)
 2. Wan, J. and Pavel, M., "Designing the Ornicopter, a tailless helicopter with active flapping blades - A case study", *Proceedings of the Institution of Mechanical Engineers.
-Part G, Journal of aerospace engineering*, 2016, 230(12).
+Part G, Journal of Aerospace Engineering*, 2016, 230(12).
 3. Wan, J. and Pavel, M., "The Ornicopter - A tailless helicopter with active flapping blades", *The Aeronautical Journal*, 2014, 118(7).
 4. Wan, J. and Pavel, M., "Directional handling quality assessment for Ornicopter", *38th European Rotorcraft Forum, Amsterdam*, the Netherlands, September, 2012.
 5. Wan, J. and Pavel, M., "Stability and controllability analysis for Ornicopter", *37th European Rotorcraft Forum*, Milan, Italy, September, 2011.